 Assess.
 Continuously track responses to your campaigns so you can create even more successful ones.
 The right content at the right time is what you’re after.

 To help our clients attract, engage and assess, we build social media plans that we can execute for them, or teach them to manage on their own.

 We help our clients integrate their PR and social media efforts.
-We’ve worked with Icebreaker, 211 Info – Family, Sunday Afternoons, Save Portland PE, the Hood River Visitor Advisory Council, Portland Plastic Surgery Group, Oregon Healthiest State Initiative and many others develop social media plans and creative campaigns.
+We’ve worked with Icebreaker, 211 Info – Family, Sunday Afternoons, Save Portland PE, the Hood River Visitor Advisory Council, Portland Plastic Surgery Group, Oregon Healthiest State Initiative, and many others develop to social media plans and creative campaigns.

 We can help you, too.

 Develop business objectives and success factors.

 Establish a social media voice that matches your brand.
 A simple way to do this is to picture yourself as one of your customers.
 What do they sound like?
 If you can nail their tone and sensibilities, you’ll resonate.

 A word to the wise: Don’t overthink the idea of “personality” too much.
 Phoniness can be sensed from here to Timbuktu.

 Identify which channels best suit your organization, its messages and the needs of your stakeholders.

 Internal, external or a combination of the two.
 We can train your staff to manage your social media, or do the heavy lifting for you to keep your content fresh.